Nakishev/MarkaStandards/README.md

 ### Release Changelogs

-Generate release changelogs automatically from standardized commit messages.
+Generate release changelogs automatically (using a custom script) from standardized commit messages.

+An example of a changelog, generated with a custom script from commit messages:

 ![Changelog Screenshot](Assets/Changelog.png)